codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ## 2. The CIA Triad

-==The DEF-CIA Triad is a foundational model in information security that represents the three core principles used to guide policies, practices, and controls for protecting information and systems==
+==The CIA Triad is a foundational model in information security that represents the three core principles used to guide policies, practices, and controls for protecting information and systems==.DEF-CIA Triad

 This model has an extensive background, ranging from being used in 1998.